 The cold Ate Judy posing for a photo when we got through the first gate

 One of the main reasons we went to Beijing on a January is for us to hopefully see snow!
 For all 5 days we were there, unfortunately, there was 0 snow fall.
 It was quite sad but experiencing Negative degree temperature was very good enough for me!
 Maybe it was really not yet my time to see it falling but yes, I did see snow on the grounds!
 It was slippery as it hardened and started to melt at the heat of the sun.

 Beijing really is cold in the Winter but as they call it, the city enjoys a Sunny Winter where the suns rays feel mild and comfortable even in negative temperature.
-But the nights really are cold, which I LOOOVE!
+But the nights were really cold, which I LOOOVE!
 I am always a lover of colder weather than the hot ones we have on Philippine Summers!
 I Love the Philippines but if I would omit something about life here, it's the very hot Summer nights which is so hard for me personally!

-Me at the Meridian Gate wearing my PLA Hat.
+Me at the Meridian Gate.

 We paid an entrance fee at the Meridian Gate of 30 RMB each and went inside the gates.
 There I did my Travel dance video using my late iPod Touch where the remaining photos of the Forbidden City trip was in.
 Oh my I miss my iPod :( So we went on and on and visited two more gate until we decided to get back to the front and go back home for dinner.